MasterZhou1/Recon/README.md

 ## 📚 Citation

-If you find Recon helpful for your research, please cite our work (BibTeX coming soon):
+If you find Recon helpful for your research, please cite our work:

 ```
 @misc{zhou2025recon,